martian17/binomial-pi/README.md

 ### brief description:
 This program calculates π using random walk and normal distribution.<br>
-Given a fact that random walk results in a normal distribution, we can exploit this to calculate pi by reversing the equation of normal distribution which looks like the following.
+Given a fact that a 1d random walk results in a normal distribution, we can exploit this to calculate pi by reversing the equation of normal distribution which looks like the following.
 <br>
 f(x) = 1/(σ√(2π))*e^(-1/2*((x-μ)/σ)^2)<br>
 <br>